wizkidweb/PHP-Mustache-MVC-Framework/README.md

 You can then access the `$_POST` variables associated with your AJAX call.
 The `index()` method will not be called if an AJAX call is detected.

 ## Database Access
 Another class located on the Registry is the `DBase` class.
-This provides a safe and secure way to connect to the PHP Mustache MVC's MySQL database.
+This provides a safe and secure way to connect to the PMMVC's MySQL database.
 You can access it using `$this->registry->DBase`.
-While PHP Mustache MVC does not require a MySQL database, it is recommended for more advanced web applications.
+While PMMVC does not require a MySQL database, it is recommended for more advanced web applications.

 The `DBase` class has two methods: `Query()` and `NonQuery()`.
 Use `Query()` if you want the database to return a value, and `NonQuery()` if you are simply sending data.
 Each will return `true` or `false`, depending on the success of the Query (or non-query).